PrivacyTestDriver/privacytestdriver.github.io/docs/_posts/2023-12-22-holiday-attack-season.md

 delivery people from both the Post Office and the UPS/Federal Express/DHL will deliver them in time.

-This is also a time to be with (or contact) friends, reflect upon what you have achieved, and plan for the 2024.
+This is also a time to be with (or contact) loved ones, reflect upon what you have achieved, and plan for the upcoming year.

 With all this travelling, buying, and communicating, it is also a great opportunity for those with coal in their hearts to use the Festive Season